 Canicross is Cross Country running with a dog, the dog being attached to the runner via an elasticated line connected to the dog’s harness from the runner’s hip/waist belt.
 Dog and runner work as a team, with the dog pulling out in front and obeying such commands as “Go” or “Steady”.
 Briar and Barbara Morris started Canicross eventing in 2006 and, in 2012, visited the Discover Dogs stands Crufts where they met Hamilton breeder, Angela Leigh and asked her thoughts on a Hamilton taking part in Canicross.
 A year later, ‘Dennis’ (Flixtonia Reason To Believe) was born, joined Barbara & Briar, and 18 months later began eventing, to eventually become the world’s first Hamiltonstὄvare Canicross champion in 2016.

 Canicross is fun for both dog & runner….Barbara & Briar Morris, still laughing as they race to the finishing line with ‘Dennis’ the Hamilton and ‘Derek’, their beagle.

 Barbara & Briar Morris acquired their second Hamilton ‘Dexter’ (Flixtonia Come Fly With Me) in 2016.
 They joined the UK Tracking Dog Association and Avon Working Trials Training Group, in order to keep Dexter’s mind active at his young age.
 He was so successful that, after just 3 months, Dexter had passed his UK Tracking Dog Foundation Tracking Test and is currently working on the next training level, showing the tremendous scenting abilities of a Hamiltonstὄvare.

-I would like to extend my most grateful thanks to Michael Cook, Secretary of The Hamiltonstὄvare Club Of Great Britain, for his invaluable input of historical information and photos.
+I would like to extend my most grateful thanks to Michael Cook, Vice President of The Hamiltonstὄvare Club Of Great Britain, for his invaluable input of historical information and photos.
 (M. Leigh).